Zhao Ziyang: Economic reforms in Sichuan

-Zhao was appointed Party Secretary of Sichuan in October 1975, effectively the province's highest-ranking official.
+Zhao was appointed Party Secretary of Sichuan in 1975, effectively the province's highest-ranking official.
 Earlier in the Cultural Revolution, Sichuan had been notable for the violent battles that rival organizations of local Red Guards had fought against each other.
 At the time, Sichuan was China's most populous province, but had been economically devastated by the Great Leap Forward and the Cultural Revolution, whose collective policies had collapsed the province's agricultural production to levels not seen since the 1930s, despite a great increase in the province's population.
 The economic situation was so dire that citizens in Sichuan were reportedly selling their daughters for food.

 During his tenure in Sichuan, Zhao introduced a series of successful market-oriented reforms, which distributed farmland to families for private use, and allowed peasants to freely sell their crops on the marketplace.
+His policies also permitted greater autonomy and productivity incentives for factory managers.
 The reforms led to an increase in industrial production by 81% and agricultural output by 25% within three years.
 Zhao's reforms made him popular in Sichuan, where the local people coined the saying: "要吃粮, 找紫阳" ("yào chī liǎng, zhǎo Zǐyáng").
 (This saying is a homophonic pun on Zhao's name, loosely translated as: "if you want to eat, look for Ziyang.")